-An actuarial review of LASF DB has been carried out as at 30 June 2018 and was completed in September 2018.
-The last investigation was carried out as at 30 June 2017.
-This investigation concluded that the LASF DB was in a satisfactory financial position as at 30 June 2017 as defined in Superannuation Prudential Standard 160 (SPS160).
+An actuarial review of LASF DB has been carried out as at 30 June 2019 and was completed in September 2019.
+The last full investigation was carried out as at 30 June 2017.
+This investigation concluded that LASF DB was in a satisfactory financial position as at 30 June 2017 as defined in Superannuation Prudential Standard 160 (SPS160).
 A total service liability actuarial surplus of \$193.5 million was identified by the 2017 investigation.
-The total service liability actuarial surplus at 30 June 2018 of \$218.3 million has been identified by the 2018 actuarial review.
+The total service liability actuarial surplus at 30 June 2019 of 233.4 million has been identified by the 2019 actuarial review (2018: \$218.3 million).

 The actuarial review concluded that it is still appropriate for the sub-plan to self-insure its death and disability benefits.
-The self-insurance reserve is \$5 million (2017: \$6 million).
-Refer to Note 22.
+The defined-benefit self-insurance reserve is \$5 million (2018: \$5 million) which included in the Insurance Reserves (refer to Note 23).